Julie Penzner

 Why Duke Psychiatry & Behavioral Sciences?

-Duke offers psychiatry residents a balanced, holistic education, integrating theoretical and scientific understandings of psychiatry, with strengths in both biological psychiatry and psychotherapy (and everything in between!).
+Duke offers psychiatry residents a clinically rigorous, balanced, holistic education, integrating theoretical and scientific understandings of psychiatry, with strengths in both biological psychiatry and psychotherapy (and everything in between!).

-Our residency community is diverse, tight-knit, and supportive, and we view strong mentorship and resident wellness as essential parts of the residency training experience.
+Our residency is diverse, tight-knit, and supportive.
+We view strong mentorship, exceptional competence in psychiatry, and resident wellness as essential parts of the residency training experience.

 Why Choose Duke?